-Courses for Exchange Students
+Courses for exchange students

-Students coming on exchange to Uppsala University via a "departmental exchange" are restricted in what they can study.
-Please contact your departmental coordinator at Uppsala to find out which courses or subject areas are available for you.
+Students coming on exchange to Uppsala University via a departmental exchange are restricted in what they can study.
+Please contact your departmental coordinator at Uppsala University to find out which courses or subject areas are available for you.

-Credits and Grades
+Credits and grades

 It is very important to note that if a student receives a passing grade, no re-takes or supplemental assignments can be done to receive a higher grade, nor can a student be re-registered on the course.

 All courses are labelled with the cycle (First or Second) and the In-Depth Level.
 The cycle refers to the level of the programme as a whole, whereas the “In-Depth Level” refers to the level of the course within that specific programme, or cycle.
 For example, in some higher education systems you may describe a course as being a “second year course” or a “200 course” (the “In-Depth Level”) within a Bachelor’s degree programme (the cycle).
 The “In-Depth Level” is expressed in terms of the expected number of credits a student will have completed within that specific subject area by the time they take that course.

 In different parts of the world, people use different ways to define date and time.
 In Sweden the ISO 8601 standard is used to define date and time.
 This means that, for instance, the date 2 September 2019 is defined as 2019-09-02 (YYYY-MM-DD).
 We also use the ISO 8601 standard to define the weeks of the year by numbers.
 The first week (w01) of the year is defined as the week containing 4 January, and week 52/53 the last.
 The first day of the week is always a Monday.